TheresaLui/SelfHelpContent_v2/articles/microsoft.function/function-authenticationandauthorization-signin.md

 # authentication and authorization/Azure AD sign-in issues and access management

 **Note**<br>
-If you have questions related to Azure Active Directory sign-in or access management, please consider going back to the previous screen and selecting “**Azure Active Directory Sign-in and Multi-Factor Authentication**” as your service to get better solution recommendations and faster access to an appropriate support resource.<br>
+If you have questions related to Azure Active Directory sign-in or access management, please consider going back to the previous screen and selecting **Azure Active Directory Sign-in and Multi-Factor Authentication** as your service to get better solution recommendations and faster access to an appropriate support resource.<br>

 ## **Recommended Documents**